Skip to content

 The logging output pane labeled Logs captures all of the logging output from your build.

-Logging output for a failed Atlas build
+Logging output for a failed Headless Platform build

 The logging output available in this pane can be extremely useful for tracking down any issues that are related to your dependencies or their installation.